-Athens, W.Va. - Five graduating seniors will soon be reaching for their own personal star with the help of the McNair Scholars Program at Concord College.
+Athens, W.Va. - Four graduating seniors will soon be reaching for their own personal star with the help of the McNair Scholarship Program at Concord College.

 Students conduct research projects in their field-of-study under the direction of a faculty member who serves as their mentor.
-The students presented the findings of their projects in a formal presentation during the 13th Biannual Concord College McNair Scholars Symposium on Tuesday, April 13 and Wednesday, April 14, in the McNair Room (A-320), in Marsh Hall.
+The students presented the findings of their projects in a formal presentation Wednesday, December 5.

 Raymond Skroback, Princeton, W.Va., presented Software Engineering in a 3D Virtual Environment.
 Dr. David Fleming was his mentor.
 Mardis Hall, a West Virginia State College student, presented his research project, The Courtship of Coal and Skyscrapers: A Case Study of the Social Assimilation of First-Time Black Freshmen Attending a Predominantly White HBCU (Historically Black College or University), West Virginia State College.
 His mentor was Dr. James Natsis.
 Gil Catron, Princeton, W.Va., presented Stress: Origins and Management Techniques Used Among College Students.
 His mentor was Dr. Michael Olpin.
 And, Sarah Belcher, Princeton, W.Va., presented Important Bird Areas in West Virginia.
 Her mentor was Dr. Ronald Canterbury.

 Mr. Catron noted during his presentation that stress accelerates the rate of living and that negative stress destroys.
 Some examples of events that cause stress are the death or dying of a loved one, divorce, personal illness, over-commitment “a big problem for college students,” and burnout or depression.